Smittyvb/roadsides-blog/_posts/2016-11-21-lorraines-excellent-adventure.md

 **And some updates from Lorraine:**

-* [Loggers ](http://roadsideattractions.ca/sooke.html)in Sooke &emdash; the lower of the two loggers is slowly making his way up the pole!
+* [Loggers ](http://roadsideattractions.ca/sooke.html)in Sooke — the lower of the two loggers is slowly making his way up the pole!

-* [World Famous Gnome](http://roadsideattractions.ca/nanoosebay.html) in Nanoose Bay &emdash; this stylish gnome has been re-painted and sports a new shirt
+* [World Famous Gnome](http://roadsideattractions.ca/nanoosebay.html) in Nanoose Bay — this stylish gnome has been re-painted and sports a new shirt

 ![World Famous Gnome image](http://roadsideattractions.ca/nanoosebay2.jpg)

-*  The pair of [Easter Island Heads](http://roadsideattractions.ca/nanaimo.html) in Nanaimo are now both on the site
+*  Both of the [Easter Island Heads](http://roadsideattractions.ca/nanaimo.html) in Nanaimo are now on the site